sabrinagannon/code-witch-theme/README.md

 Learn more about Firefox themes from [extensionworkshop.com](https://extensionworkshop.com/documentation/themes/)

-To theme Firefox without the need to create a developer account and go through the extension review process, see themer's integration with [Firefox Color](https://color.firefox.com).
+To theme Firefox without the need to create a developer account and go through the extension review process, see code-witch's integration with [Firefox Color](https://color.firefox.com).

 ## Firefox Color

 The Firefox Color add-on allows for simple theming without the need for a developer account or package review process by Mozilla.

 1. Install the [Firefox Color add-on](https://addons.mozilla.org/en-US/firefox/addon/firefox-color/).
-2. Open 'Firefox Color/themer-dark.url' or 'Firefox Color/themer-light.url' directly with Firefox.
+2. Open 'Firefox Color/code-witch-dark.url' or 'Firefox Color/code-witch-light.url' directly with Firefox.
 3. Click "Yep" when prompted to apply the custom theme.

-For a more fully featured Firefox theme, see themer's Firefox theme add-on generator.
+For a more fully featured Firefox theme, see code-witch's Firefox theme add-on generator.

 ## Hyper

 First, copy (or symlink) the outputted package directories to the Hyper local plugins directory:

-    cp -R 'Hyper/themer-hyper-dark' ~/.hyper_plugins/local/
+    cp -R 'Hyper/code-witch-hyper-dark' ~/.hyper_plugins/local/
-    cp -R 'Hyper/themer-hyper-light' ~/.hyper_plugins/local/
+    cp -R 'Hyper/code-witch-hyper-light' ~/.hyper_plugins/local/

 Then edit `~/.hyper.js` and add the package to the `localPlugins` array:

     ...
     localPlugins: [
-      'themer-hyper-dark' // or 'themer-hyper-light'
+      'code-witch-hyper-dark' // or 'code-witch-hyper-light'
     ],
     ...